 Ironically, my interests in the Late Paleozoic have spurred allied interests in dust and loess deposits from both “near” (Quaternary) and “deep” time, and in understanding relationships between climate and rock weathering.
-Accordingly, I am involved in studying modern sediments from fluvial and eolian systems, as these can serve as both archives and agents of climate and climate change, and can spur changes in Earth’s carbon cycling.
+Accordingly, I am also involved in studying modern sediments from fluvial and eolian systems, as these can serve as both archives and agents of climate and climate change, and can spur changes in Earth’s carbon cycling.

 If you find these topics intriguing, you can explore in greater depth in this web site.